akhenakh/narun/README.md

 - route grpc from Caddy
 - caddy config does not need the path
 - global nats url in caddy rather than per path?
+- SIGTERM on an app , node runner does not restart

 ## Ideas
 - the gw to wait for a consumer to join on a a request, useful for scale to zero